 The Melbourne International Comedy Festival Roadshow heads to Nunawading with a stacked five-act lineup spanning three countries

 The Melbourne International Comedy Festival Roadshow is back on the road.
-Australia’s longest-running touring comedy show will stop at The Round in Nunawading on 22 April, carrying five acts from across three countries in one evening of stand-up.
+Australia’s longest-running touring comedy show will stop at The Round in Nunawading on 22 April, carrying five acts from across three countries in one evening of stand-up, inviting you to laugh and let lose in the best possible way.

 The Melbourne International Comedy Festival Roadshow has been touring nationally for close to three decades, spreading the festival’s reach well beyond inner-city Melbourne to more than 80 locations around the country.
+Top-tier festival comedy doesn’t require a trip into the city, and the Roadshow has always known that.
 The 2026 edition follows the festival’s milestone 40th anniversary season and features a lineup mixing award-winning veterans with sharp newer voices.

 Melbourne International Comedy Festival Roadshow